knaidufj/agri-passport-design/iteration-2.md

 - **Governance Policies:** Define governance policies for credential lifecycle management, including roles and responsibilities of various stakeholders, procedures for disputes, and compliance with relevant regulations.
 - **Audit and Compliance Mechanisms:** Include mechanisms for auditing credential issuance and verification processes to ensure transparency and accountability.

+---

+## Implementation plan:

+### 1. **aatp-aca-py-agents**
+   - **Objective:** Deploy and manage ACA-PY agents to facilitate decentralized identity and credential operations, secure communication, and credential exchange between stakeholders using the DIDComm protocol.

+### 2. **aatp-bifold-wallet**
+   - **Objective:** Customize and extend the Bifold Wallet to support AATP-specific use cases, enabling credential storage, selective disclosure, QR code scanning, and providing a user-friendly mobile interface for decentralized identity management.

+### 3. **aatp-api**
+   - **Objective:** Develop backend services and APIs to manage credential issuance, verification, revocation, and DID operations, serving as the central service layer that connects ACA-PY agents, wallets, and external systems.

+### 4. **aatp-web-app**
+   - **Objective:** Build a web-based application to enable stakeholders to interact with the AATP system, manage credentials, perform verification checks, and complement the Bifold Wallet with a desktop interface.

+### 5. **aatp-blockchain-integration**
+   - **Objective:** Implement blockchain integration to store DIDs and credential transactions, providing an optional layer of immutability, transparency, and auditability on a decentralized ledger.

+### 6. **aatp-compliance-governance**
+   - **Objective:** Develop governance policies, scripts, and tools to enforce compliance, audit, and regulatory checks within the AATP system, ensuring robust management of credential issuance and verification processes.

+### 7. **aatp-docs-deployment**
+   - **Objective:** Provide comprehensive documentation and deployment scripts to guide the setup of the entire AATP system across different environments, ensuring efficient deployment and configuration management.

+### 8. **aatp-integration-testing**
+   - **Objective:** Create a suite of integration tests to validate interoperability and functionality across all AATP components, ensuring seamless integration and reliable system performance through continuous testing.

+### 9. **aatp-did-management**
+   - **Objective:** Manage Decentralized Identifiers (DIDs) including creation, resolution, updates, and deactivation, compliant with W3C DID specifications, to enhance interoperability and security within the AATP system.

+### 10. **aatp-demo-use-cases**
+	-	**Objective:** Develop a repository containing scripts, sample data, and environments to demonstrate the various use cases of the AATP system, showcasing credential issuance, verification, traceability, and compliance workflows in a practical setting.